-This facility is authorized to operate continuously 8,760 hours per year, and units controlled with baghouses are each allowed to operate without baghouse control for up to 175 hours per year.
-Note that operating without baghouse control for 175 hours per year is not a requirement but an option to prevent the baghouse bags from breaking during wet or high humidity conditions.
+This facility is authorized to operate continuously 8,760 hours per year, and equipment controlled with baghouses are each allowed to operate without baghouse control for up to 175 hours per year.
+Operating without baghouse control for 175 hours per year is not a requirement but an option to prevent the baghouse bags from breaking during wet conditions.
 The facility could operate the entire year controlling emissions with the baghouses.
-Note that the facility is also allowed to operate 175 hours per year without the coating system operating and is not required to coat Special Standard (animal feed) product or Granulation feed.
+The facility is also allowed to operate 175 hours per year without the coating system operating.